Under a Funeral Moon: Release

 Under a Funeral Moon was released by Peaceville on 15 February 1993.
 The cover artwork featured vocalist Nocturno Culto, who regards the writing and recording of the album as the foundation for Darkthrone's later work.

 The album was remastered and reissued by Peaceville in 2003, repackaged in a cardboard digipak.
 It was also released by Back on Black in the form of a limited edition (2,000 copies) picture disc LP.
 The third chapter of a four-part video interview with Fenriz and Nocturno Culto (spanning the first four albums) was included as bonus material.

-Reception
+Critical reception

 In his retrospective review of the album, Eduardo Rivadavia from AllMusic called Under a Funeral Moon "essential black metal listening".
 He wrote that it "built upon the radical career reinvention undertaken on the previous year's A Blaze in the Northern Sky" and noted that it is considered "the second volume in Darkthrone's so-called 'unholy trinity' of form- and era-defining black metal albums".

 J Andrew of Metal Injection wrote that the album "represents the true essence of black metal".
 Comparing it with the albums before and after, he said "what makes Under a Funeral Moon special is that it's more pure black metal than Blaze, but still has more variation than Transilvanian Hunger".